Duan-JM/awesome-papers-fewshot/REMAIN_SORTED_PAPER.md

     * K-means enhance the prototypes, similar to my previous papers.

 # Arxiv
+## Summary
+- [arXiv 2020] A Concise Review of Recent Few-shot Meta-learning Methods
+    * Change the Methods into four methods.
+(Basically exclude metric-based such as ProtoNet)
+        * Learning an Initialization
+        * Generation of Parameters
+        * Learning an Optimizer (doubt for this, maybe sort to the second)
+        * Memory-based Methods

+- [x] [arXiv 2019] A New Benchmark for Evaluation of Cross-Domain Few-Shot Learning

+## Image Classification
 - [x] [arXiv 2019] Dont Even Look Once: Synthesizing Features for Zero-Shot Detection
 - [x] [arXiv 2019] Learning Generalizable Representations via Diverse Supervision